nautobot/nautobot/docs/models/ipam/ipaddress.md

 An IP address comprises a single host address (either IPv4 or IPv6) and its subnet mask.
 Its mask should match exactly how the IP address is configured on an interface in the real world.

-Like prefixes, an IP address can optionally be assigned to a VRF (otherwise, it will appear in the "global" table).
-IP addresses are automatically organized under parent prefixes within their respective VRFs.
+Like a prefix, an IP address can optionally be assigned to a VRF (otherwise, it will appear in the "global" table).
+IP addresses are automatically arranged under parent prefixes within their respective VRFs according to the IP hierarchy.

-Also like prefixes, each IP address can be assigned a status and a role.
+Each IP address can also be assigned an operational status and a functional role.
 Statuses are hard-coded in NetBox and include the following:

 * Active
 * Reserved
 * Deprecated
 * DHCP

-Each IP address can optionally be assigned a special role.
-Roles are used to indicate some special attribute of an IP address: for example, it is used as a loopback, or is a virtual IP maintained using VRRP.
-(Note that this differs in purpose from a _functional_ role, and thus cannot be customized.)
+Roles are used to indicate some special attribute of an IP address; for example, use as a loopback or as the the virtual IP for a VRRP group.
+(Note that functional roles are conceptual in nature, and thus cannot be customized by the user.)
 Available roles include:

 * Loopback
 * Secondary